mohammedtigrini1/angular-eykd3t/README.md

 - Compute the total duration of the animation by reading the json files
   - Add a function to replay the animation by pressing 'r'
   - Add a function to publish to youtube by pressing 'p'

+DONE

+- Play an animation by pressing 'p'
+- Make the animation into a video by pressing 'v'